These days, prostate health is one of the biggest areas of concern among middle aged men.

 3. Smoothie A Day - Adding a smoothie a day to your diet is a great way to get nutrients into your body, keeping you satiated without placing additional burden on your digestive system.

 Into a vitamix or blender, add slices of frozen banana to almond or coconut milk with 1-2 pitted medjool dates or raw honey to sweeten.
 Blend together and enjoy or prepare in advance and pour into a glass bottle or mason jar and store in the fridge for when you're ready.

 Optional Extra: Add a Tablespoon of raw cacao powder for a chocolatey boost!
 Cacao is an anti-oxidant rich nutrient that is beneficial to the prostate also.

 4. Get Sunshine - Moderate exposure to sunlight helps lower the risk of many cancers including prostate cancer, thanks to the way it nourished the liver with Vitamin D which supports the immune system.

 At least 3-4 days per week, get your body into natural morning sunlight for 20-30 minutes.
-Learn more in The Healing Powers of Sunlight
+Learn more in our blog, The Healing Powers of Sunlight

 5. Movement - Walking is the number one exercise that you should practice daily, no matter your age to support all round health and to help prevent cancer.